dvidos/handcrafted-os/nursery/build-attempt3/making.md

 # making the project

 * To make the whole project, run `make`
+  * This produces the `os.img` file
 * To run in emulator, run `make run`
+  * This runs the `qemu` emulator
 * To cleanup temp files, run `make clean`
+  * This removes build artifacts leaving clean code.

-The script `configure.sh` is calculating sizes and is creating the `config.mk` that is included in all makefiles.
+The script `tools/configure.sh` is calculating sizes and is creating the files `config.mk`, `config.sh` and `config.h`, that are included in makefiles, scripts, source.

 The main product will the `os.img` image file, in this folder. 🔥 It will contain the bootloaders, the kernel, and a populated file system.